How User Experience (UX) Can Help Marketers

 Despite this, there are various ways that UX can help marketers.
 Why?
 I hear you ask…

-So, if marketing and UX both center around the idea of driving in customers and enhancing sales, they need to be able to work together.
+So, if marketing and UX both centre around the idea of driving in customers and enhancing sales, they need to be able to work together.

 In this blog, we’ll take you through four key ways that marketing and UX relate to each other and can work together.